DecLearn/declearn/docs/devs-guide/contribute.md

   - `poc/` for a proof of concept
   - `build/` for updating build configuration, development tools or other changes irrelevant to the user
+  - `dev/` for a develop-like branch on which a substantial feature is being developed in incremental steps (and MRs).
+This kind of branch allows to work incrementally on a feature, and make frequent MRs and merges, without releasing it on the `develop` branch until the complete work is finished.

   Example of encouraged branch name : `feat/client_sampling`